usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The challenge nonce SHALL be at least 64 bits in length, and SHALL either be unique over the lifetime of the authenticator or statistically unique (generated using an approved random bit generator).
 The verification operation SHALL use approved cryptography.

->**MG: Just chatting here, but wouldn't statistically unique be better?
-Reoccurrence is only a problem if it's systematic.
-Elminating previous used values actually reduces entropy over time.
-Just sayin.**

 #### 5.2.
 General Authenticator Requirements

 #### 5.2.1.
 Physical Authenticators